splunk-soar-connectors/msadgraph/README.md

 Type: **contain** <br>
 Read only: **False**

-Password reset stores the temporary password in the executing container's Vault and returns its Vault ID instead of returning the password.
+Password reset stores the temporary password in the executing container's Vault and returns its Vault ID as temp_password_vault_id instead of returning the password.
 It then updates the user's passwordProfile property.
 This property cannot be used for federated users; manage those passwords through the federation provider.
 For more information, refer to https://learn.microsoft.com/en-us/graph/api/user-update?view=graph-rest-1.0#request-body.

 #### Action Parameters